 E. Illustrate a program that involves schools, garden clubs, or other organizations in bird conservation activities.

-The Baraboo Range Preservation Association takes about 8 to 12 birding walks with High School Environmental Sciences and Biology classes, plus bird hikes are scheduled for 2017 at the Maxwell Potter Conservancy in 2017.
+The Baraboo Range Preservation Association (BRPA) takes about 8 to 12 birding walks with High School Environmental Sciences and Biology classes, plus bird hikes are scheduled for 2019 at the UW-Baraboo Campus woods as well as the Maxwell Potter Conservancy.

 M. Show that your community participates in the Natural Resources Foundation’s Great Wisconsin Birdathonto raise money for your community and for statewide conservation.

-BRPA particpates in the Great Wisconsin Birdathon and uses our half of the raised funds for leading bird hikes and local habitat restoration efforts in the city and the surrounding hills.
-Our team is called the Baraboo Rangers and we raised over $3000.00 in 2017.
+BRPA participates in the Great Wisconsin Birdathon and uses our half of the raised funds for leading bird hikes and local habitat restoration efforts in the city and the surrounding hills.
+Our team is called the Baraboo Rangers and we raised over $4,500 in 2018 and 2019 combined.
+BRPA organized a Hike the Hills six-part series in 2019 that offered hikes throughout the Baraboo Bluffs in which we talked about wild birds in the forest that can be found at the edge of our city with appropriate habitat management.

 Energy & Sustainability